arowla/single-page-app-tips-for-api-devs/PITCHME.md

 # 5/6 SPA Back Ends

+Note:
+- There are some solutions that we can turn to to make all of this a little easier

 ---

 ## Edge APIs

+@ul
 - expose
 - proxy
 - orchestrate
+@ulend

 Note:
+- We've mentioned exposing your API to the world... an Edge sits in front of your key systems and...
+- (click thru and read list)
-- Edge APIs can also represent somewhat of a
+- Edge APIs can also represent somewhat of a challenge for your dev teams, because it's another layer of abstraction to deal with
+- almost always used for mobile apps

 ---?image=assets/img/bank-safe.jpg&size=contain&opacity=25